thuguerre/WebSiteQuickAddingForTodoist/README.md

 2. If no Access Token is found, launch [Todoist Authorization Flow](https://developer.todoist.com/sync/v8/#authorization):
     - Prompt the Todoist Authentication Form, using [Browser Identity API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/identity),
     - Get a valid OAuth Code, once user has authenticated
-    - Call our `Todoist Proxy API` to transform this OAuth Code in a valid Access Token. **This step has not been yet implemented, and must be done manually by developer when testing**
+    - Call our `Todoist Proxy API` to transform this OAuth Code in a valid Access Token. ***This step has not been yet implemented, and must be done manually by developer when testing***
-    - Store the Access Token in `Browser Storage`
+    - Store the Access Token in `Browser Storage`, for a future reuse
 3. Launch the Task Add Flow:
     - Get active tab, to retrieve its URL
     - Call [Todoist Rest API](https://developer.todoist.com/rest/v1/#create-a-new-task) to add the task